 · Resource building training

 · Human Trafficking Training

 Human trafficking in Europe is a regional phenomenon of the wider practice of trade in humans for the purposes of various forms of coercive exploitation.
-It has become an increasing concern for countries in Europe since the fall of communism”.
+It has become an increasing concern for countries in Europe, UK &Africa since the fall of communism”.